-• It's a spiral bacterium that lives on the stomach lining.
-High mobility and ability to produce ammonia allows it to survive in the highly acidic conditions of the stomach.
+H. Pylori is a spiral-shaped bacterium that lives on the stomach lining.
+High mobility, and the ability to convert urea into ammonia, allow it to survive in the highly acidic environment of the stomach (1).

-• Shape: 2-4 micrometers in length and 0.5-1 micrometers in width but carries 2-6 rod-like flagella that are about 3 micrometers in length, with a distinctive bulb at the head.
+Shaped as rods of 2-4 micrometers in length and 0.5-1 micrometers in width, it has unique identifying features of 2-6 rod-like flagella (see image above).
+These are about 3 micrometers in length, with a very distinctive bulb at the end.

-• Several species of Helicobacter exist; however, Helicobacter pylori is specific to the human stomach.
+There are several species of Helicobacter.
+However, Helicobacter pylori is specific to the human stomach.
 Different Helicobacter species have also been found in cats, dogs and other animals where they are known to cause ulcers.

-• H. pylori strongly adapts to our unique stomach environments allowing it to stay throughout our lives—one reason why infections acquired during childhood continue in adults.
+H. pylori strongly adapts to our unique stomach environments allowing it to stay throughout our lives.
+This is one reason why infections acquired during childhood continue in adults.

-• The pH of stomach lining varies between 4 and 6.5 and the bacterium prefers to grow around a pH of 5.5; it survives the fluctuations in stomach acidity by converting urea in the stomach into ammonia and bicarbonates, and by quickly moving away from high acidic regions—this unique ability to digest urea is a hallmark of H. pylori, and is frequently used for confirming the infection.
+The pH of stomach lining varies between 4 and 6.5.
+But the bacterium prefers to grow around a pH of 5.5.
+It survives the fluctuations in stomach acidity by converting urea in the stomach into ammonia and bicarbonates.
+And by quickly moving away from high acidic regions.

 Prevalence (approximate data from 2013-14) (2):